mehal17chaudhary-sudo/Junction-Linked-List_V1/results/results.md

 JLI's amortized `O(log n)` bound holds **only if** the three deferred-maintenance tiers' firing rates stay `o(log n)` per mutation — a property of the *workload*, not one the structure guarantees unconditionally.
-Section 4.1 proves this fails under monotonic tail append (INSERT-adversarial) and tail-backward deletion (DELETE-adversarial): mutation concentrated at one boundary drives the sub-optimal-rebuild firing rate to `Θ(1/S)` (constant in n), so the `O(B)` rebuild floor it pays each time does *not* vanish as n grows — the mechanism behind the +155% reversal in the maintenance ablation (Section 5).
+This fails under monotonic tail append (INSERT-adversarial) and tail-backward deletion (DELETE-adversarial): mutation concentrated at one boundary drives the sub-optimal-rebuild firing rate to `Θ(1/S)` (constant in n), so the `O(B)` rebuild floor it pays each time does *not* vanish as n grows — the mechanism behind the up-to-+28.9% per-pattern regression (mean +20.2% across the four affected patterns) seen when maintenance is disabled in the ablation above.

 ### Space